stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 While this works in many cases, it doesn't always go as expected.
-Below, I'll show you a couple of examples where totality checking fails, although *we* know, that the function in question is provably total.
+Below, I'll show you a couple of examples where totality checking fails, although *we* know, that the functions in question are definitely total.

 ### Case 1: Recursion over a Primitive